Automated Billing Systems vs Accounting Systems: What’s the difference for CSPs?

 While this information can be manually compiled, doing so consumes significant time that could be better spent elsewhere in your business.
 That’s where a billing automation system comes in.

 A billing system automates much of the manual work required to create an accurate invoice.
 Billing systems typically track the following:

 - Customized services and pricing

 - Billing automation systems then automatically generate customer invoices, either directly or through integration with an accounting system.
 This process delivers a more efficient way of invoicing customers.

-Automated billing systems like Work 365 help CSPs send and track more accurate invoices to they get paid more quickly with less effort.
+Automated billing systems like Work 365 help CSPs send and track more accurate invoices so they get paid more quickly with less effort.
 When integrated with an accounting system, Work 365 can help businesses:

-- Streamline processes by unifying all data collection and tracking into a fully integrated front to back system.
+- Streamline processes by unifying all data collection and tracking into a fully integrated front-to-back system.

-- Save time by allowing the creation of things like payment plans, auto-pay services, tax calculations, and automated invoicing and payment reminders that are action triggered and not manual.
+- Save time by allowing the creation of things like payment plans, auto-pay services, tax calculations, and automated invoicing and payment reminders that are action-triggered and not manual.

 - Offer better service self-service portals allow customers to view their balance, understand their charges, and pay on their own.
 This lets your business focus its resources on improving support rather than reconciling accounts

 - Make fewer mistakes automated services decrease manual actions that lead to errors.